Teqnological-Asia/playwright-playground/README.md

-## Playwright VTR Playground
+## Playwright and Visual Regression Testing (reg-suit) Playground

-Codebase for multiple testing cases built with Vite, React, TypeScript and Playwright
+Codebase for multiple testing cases built with Vite, React, TypeScript, Playwright and reg-suit.

 ## Project Status

 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.

 ## Installation and Setup Instructions